+A stock of 0/4mm grit will be available through the framework contract covering aggregates and this material is available from a number of local suppliers..
 A supply of salt / grit mix from the main stock holding, for use by footway clearing crews is held at the following locations.

-Tillicoultry Quarries, Newtongrange Plant - Framework Contract Partner Crummock's Yard, Butlerfield Industrial Estate - Framework Contract Partner Weesweep's Yard, Butlerfield Industrial Estate - Framework Contract Partner R Darlings at Mayshade Garden Centre, Eskbank - Framework Contract Partner Stobhill depot, Newtongrange
+- Tillicoultry Quarries, Newtongrange Plant Framework Contract Partner - Crummock's Yard, Butlerfield Industrial Estate Framework Contract Partner

+- Weesweep's Yard, Butlerfield Industrial Estate Framework Contract Partner - Stobhill depot, Newtongrange